Seagate/cortx-k8s/README.md

    CORTX on Kubernetes currently requires the `vm.max_map_count` set to a specific minimum level of `30000000` (thirty million) on the Kubernetes Nodes which `cortx-data` Pods will run.
       - The `prereq-deploy-cortx-cloud.sh` script will set this value prior to deployment if you choose to utilize it.
-      - The `cortx-data` Pods include an initContainer that will check for this minimal value and temporarily halt deployment if not met.
+      - The `cortx-data` Pods include an initContainer that will check for this minimal value and halt deployment if not met.

 4. Local path provisioner